ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

     1. Click on the button object definition (you can use the search at the top to find it).
     1. In the properties tab change `occurrence` to `text` and the value to the text on the button.
     1. Save it and check it works by clicking highlight object; button should flash red.
+* Often `test.compare` and `test.verify` in Squish provides logs that aren't very useful, please do add a `test.log` line to describe the error.

 # Creating/Reviewing a Test when I don't have a Licence